SovereignCloudStack/standards/compliance-monitor/README.md

 ### GET /status

 Returns the current status of all subjects in JSON format.
-The request needs to be authenticated via basic auth, either with the role `read_any` for all subjects, or for the requested subject.

 Query parameters:

 - `subject` (optional): restrict subject
 - `scopeuuid` (optional): restrict scope
-- `version` (optional): restrict version ([Currently bugged](https://github.com/SovereignCloudStack/standards/issues/1181))

 ### GET /metrics/{subject}